Terracotta-OSS/terracotta-core/kits/source/docs/notices/readme.txt

 Configuration File Samples
 --------------------------

-The tc-config-reference.xml file can be found in docs directory.
+The tc-config-reference.xml file can be found in "docs" directory.

-This sample Terracotta configuration file with example settings appropriate for a typical deployment.
-The directory also contains a reference configuration file for a complete explanation of the options available.
+This "config-examples" directory contains sample Terracotta configuration files appropriate for a typical deployment.

+The XML schema describing the configuration file format is documented in the "schema" directory; see schema/index.html.

 Sample Applications
 -------------------

 Terracotta ships with sample applications to show by example how to use Terracotta to cluster the JVM.
-The sample applications for Terracotta Sessions are available from links in Configurator.
-For Terracotta for Spring, the sample applications are in the "samples/spring" directory.
+The sample applications for Terracotta Sessions are available from links in the Session Configurator tool:

+Unix/Linux:
+   ./tools/sessions/sessions-configurator.sh
+Windows:
+   tools\sessions\sessions-configurator.bat

 For Terracotta Pojos, the sample applications are in the "samples/pojo" directory.
+You can exercise the samples and read the source code and config files via the Sample Application Launcher:

+Unix/Linux:
+   ./tools/sessions/samples.sh
+Windows:
+   tools\sessions\samples.bat

-Administration Tools
+Tools
 --------------------

-The "bin" directory contains a script to start the Terracotta Developer Console Console.
-Launch the Console tool with the following command.
+The "bin" directory contains a script to start the Terracotta Developer Console.

-Unix/Linx:
+Launch the Console with the following command:

+Unix/Linux:
    ./dev-console.sh

 Windows:
    dev-console.bat

-The Console tool provides a view inside the Terracotta Server, letting you see activity inside Terracotta at run-time.
+The Console provides a view inside the Terracotta Server, letting you see activity inside Terracotta at run-time.

 Terracotta Forge
 --------------------
-Terracotta has integration modules (TIMs) that enable integration with many common frameworks, such as EHCache and Quartz.
+Terracotta has integration modules (TIMs) that enable integration with many common frameworks, such as Hibernate, EHCache and Quartz.
 For the latest information please visit:

     - http://www.terracotta.org/web/display/orgsite/Integration+Guides